Inheritances Under FLA

 Spouse’s Debt and the Family Law Act?

-Will I be responsible for my spouse’s debt under the new Family Law Act?
+Am I be responsible for my spouse’s debt under the Family Law Act?

 Therefore, you may very well be responsible for debt incurred by your spouse during your relationship.